There is a broad range of Paleo protein powders on the market.

-This guide will present the benefits of a healthy Paleo protein powder, as well as five of the best powders on the market today.
+This guide will present the benefits of a healthy Paleo protein powder, as well as four of the best protein mixes on the market today.

 What Are The Benefits Of Using A Paleo Protein Powder?

-For example, if you follow a strict Paleo protocol with no dairy than watch out for whey protein.
-Whey is a protein derived from cow’s milk so that it will conflict with your program.
+For example, if you follow a strict Paleo protocol with no dairy then watch out for whey protein.
+Whey protein is derived from cow’s milk so that it will conflict with your program.

 The strict Paleo dieter will also want to check for the following: